- Investor Relations

 Richard Hurwitz, Chief Executive Officer

-Richard Hurwitz’s proven track-record of building and successfully exiting high growth companies spans 30 years and includes extensive experience in talent development, general management and capital raising with financial services and technology companies in the US and abroad.
+Richard Hurwitz’s proven track-record of building and successfully exiting high growth companies spans 30 years and displays his strong acumen in general management and capital raising with financial services and technology companies in Europe and abroad.

 As Chief Executive of Pictometry International from 2010-2013, Rick led the strategic transformation of this category-defining company in the changing geospatial industry.
 Earlier, Richard was as a Partner at Aegis Investment Partners, private investment firm which focuses on buying and turning distressed assets, a Managing Partner with Bancorp Services, where he led the firm’s subsidiary broker-dealer, and Chief Executive of Bridge Information Systems’ European operations where he also ran all non-US institutional equity and derivatives trading.